-In Flow builder (Tools > Flowbuilder), you can now add branching to your flows.
+In Flow builder (Build menu > Flow builder), you can now add branching to your flows.
 Branching decreases your effort to build a flow that has complicated steps with multiple applications or endpoints.
 For example, you might want to export data from a source application, split/branch the exported data into many different parts, and then import each part into a different destination application or lookup for processing.
 You can do this by adding branching, rather than building multiple flows.
-With branching, you are no longer restricted to a linear flow; instead, you can plan and create a flow with many branchings to solve your business problems.
+With branching, you are no longer restricted to a linear flow; instead, you can plan and create a flow with many branches to solve your business problems.

-In the lower-left corner of Flow builder, different view icons are available.
-You can click an option/icon based on how you want to view your flow branching or flow at any point in time.
+In the lower-left corner of Flow builder, different view options are available.
+You can click an option based on how you want to view your flow branching or flow.

 Flow builder supports scrolling, so you can move through your flow horizontally and vertically.
 This is useful to view large or complicated flows with branching.